An Abandoned Hotel

-This elegant building on the bank of the Darro River, built just below the Comares Tower, was opened on 20th May in 1910.
+This elegant building on the bank of the Darro River was built in 1908 just below the Comares Tower.
+It opened on the 20th May 1910.
 The name of the Hotel at the time of opening was the Alhambra Woods Hotel.
 In Spanish Hotel Bosque de La Alhambra.

 Designed as a luxury hotel and described by the first visitors in the opening week as a ´Delightful Mansion´.
 It was a time in which the city was attracting it´s first tourists.
 In the same year the Hotel Alhambra Palace was opened too.

 The hotel was well received initially, but not long after its opening months the guests began to leave.
 Nicknamed by the locals as the Flu hotel.
-(Hotel Reuma) this name is still repeated today.
+(Hotel Reuma) this name is still used even today.
 The damp problems in the guests rooms, the chilliness from the river and the dark shade of woods didn´t suit the guests at all.
-It is understood that 1912 it stopped operating as a hotel but closed defintively in 1916 although details are sketchy. and not long after the grand hotel was forced to close.
-Owned by D.Manuel Antonio Reyes Clavero a Building Surveyor whose wife owned the land.
+It is understood that 1912 it stopped operating as a hotel.
+Just two years after its inauguration.
+The hotel closed defintively in 1916 although details are sketchy.
+The hotel was owned by D.Manuel Antonio Reyes Clavero a Building Surveyor whose wife had owned the land.

 Carmen de Santa Engracia

 Since the closure of the Hotel Bosque de la Alhambra the building has been used for different purposes.
-It´s said that the Composer Manuel de Falla was living on the estate of Carmen de Santa Engracia during the summer of 1921, where he received the regular visits of the Granada poet Federico Garcia Lorca.
+It´s said that the Composer Manuel de Falla was living on the estate of Carmen de Santa Engracia during the summer of 1921.
+During this time he was often visited by Granada poet Federico Garcia Lorca.